June 27th - July 6th, 2023

 About the Oxford Institute

-For over 100 years, the Westminster Choir founded by John Finley Williamson has been the standard for Choral Excellence in the United States.
+For over 102 years, the Westminster Choir, founded by John Finley Williamson, has been the standard for Choral Excellence in the United States.
 The Westminster Choir, conducted by James Jordan, continues the Williamson Voices tradition of being the resident choir that Full Conductors rehearse and conduct in a final concert.
-The repertoire for Full Conductors is as follows:

 Read more Testimonials to learn how others have been profoundly impacted by their experience at the Choral Institute at Oxford.